Apply for a COS

 What is a Certificate of Sponsorship?

 There are two different types of CoS; the Defined Certificate of Sponsorship and the Undefined Certificate of Sponsorship.
-The Defined CoS is mainly issued to people classified as Skilled Workers, coming from outside of the UK.
-The other type is the Undefined CoS, which applies to skilled workers that are already within the UK who may be transferring visas.
+The Defined CoS is issued to Skilled Workers coming from outside the UK.
+The other type is the Undefined CoS, which applies to everybody else.

-The purpose of the CoS is to ensure that both you and your prospective employee will be meeting the conditions of his or her visa.
-To confirm this is the case, you’ll need to give detailed information to the government about the nature of the employee’s new roles and what kinds of responsibilities they will have.
+The purpose of the CoS is to ensure that both the employer and the prospective employee will be meeting all the requirements.
+To confirm this is the case you will need to give detailed information about the nature of the employee’s roles and what responsibilities they will have.

-How do I know if a job applicant has the right to work in this country?
+How do I know if a job applicant has the right to work in the UK?

-As mentioned above, make sure you ask the applicant for his or her share code.
-You can then easily use this to look up the applicant’s status online through the government’s website.
-You should also always ask to see each applicant’s original documents during the interview process.
-You’ll be responsible for checking the validity of these documents and you’ll want to make copies of these to keep for yourself.
-Check that all documents given to you are genuine, original and in-date.
-Be careful to scrutinise the candidate’s ID, and ensure that all photos of the applicant look the same across documents.
-Some types of job require special permission to carry out, so make sure the applicant will be able to fulfil the type of position you’re looking to fill.
+The employer must make sure they ask the applicant for his or her share code.
+They must use this to look up the applicant’s status online through the Home Office website.
+They should also always ask to see each applicant’s original documents during the interview process.
+They will be responsible for checking the validity of these documents and copies should be made.

 How much does it cost to apply for a Certificate of Sponsorship?